-The standard NanoMag™ was originally designed to visually inspect the top and bottom of PWR nuclear reactors, but it was marginally too large to fit through the guide pipe being used to access the pedestal area.
-Instead, we were able to modify the crawler – making it much narrower – so it could operate in the 100-millimeter (4-inch) pipe and still maintain its ability to steer.
+The standard VersaTrax™ M-Series inspection crawler (formerly known as NanoMag™) was originally designed to visually inspect the top and bottom of PWR nuclear reactors, but it was marginally too large to fit through the guide pipe being used to access the pedestal area.
+Instead, we were able to modify the crawler – making it much narrower – so it could operate in the 100-mm (4-in) pipe and still maintain its ability to steer.
 Toshiba acquired the custom robotic crawler and integrated their own specialized imaging and control systems.

 A report was published in the December 2016 issue of OPTRONICS magazine on the development status of the remote devices used for the survey.
 Remote visual inspection confirmed that in addition to the dark environment and high radiation levels, steam was also prevalent – greatly reducing visibility.
 The report describes how Toshiba was unable to install high intensity lighting on the crawler due to size restrictions, but instead developed a mechanism to separate the camera and lighting to prevent halation: light scattering into the steam.
 Engineers continue to research how to fully quantify the condition of the pedestal.

 Our modular robotic components are designed for the toughest conditions in some of the harshest environments imaginable - and this scenario demonstrates that perfectly.
 While historically our robotic solutions were focused on remote visual inspection, we’ve expanded our standard offering to include ultrasonic testing and alternating current field measurement enabled robots.
-Discover the Magg™ R-Scan and Magg™ ACFM® crawlers here.
+Discover the VersaTrax™ NDT (formerly known as Magg™ R-Scan and Magg™ ACFM®) crawlers here.

 Whether performing preventative inspection and maintenance or responding to an emergency situation, Eddyfi Technologies mobile robots are trusted by the industry for repeatable, actionable, meaningful, and preventative results.
 Contact our robotics experts today to discuss your next inspection challenge!